 The United States was formally born in 1776 when it declared itself independent from Great Britain.
 But when dealing with international diplomacy, there is no time for a learning curve — it’s a dog-eat-dog world out there.

-This was something the United States learned early in its infancy when its friendly relationship with France was rocked by the US government’s public airing of France’s political dirty laundry.
+This was something the United States learned early in its infancy when its friendly relationship with France was rocked by the United States government’s public airing of the French government’s political dirty laundry.

 What Was the XYZ Affair?

-The XYZ Affair was a diplomatic scandal that occurred when attempts by the French foreign minister to secure a loan to France — as well as a personal bribe in exchange for a meeting — were rejected by American diplomats and made public in the United States.
+The XY and Z Affair was a diplomatic incident that occurred when attempts by the French foreign minister to secure a loan to France — as well as a personal bribe in exchange for a meeting — were rejected by American diplomats and made public in the United States.
 This incident led to an undeclared war at sea between the two countries.

 The event was largely interpreted as a provocation, and so led to the Quasi-War between the United States and France fought between 1797 and 1799.